uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## 1     1     6     7
 ```

-Now lets imagine that we want to iterate over various levels of both `x` (say 1:5) and `y` (say 6:10).
-There are two basics approaches that we can follow:
+Great, it works.
+Now let's imagine that we want to iterate over various levels of both `x` and `y`.
+There are two basics approaches that we can follow to achieve this:

 1. Use `base::mapply()` or `purrr::pmap()`.
 2. Use a data frame of input combinations.

-Let's quickly review both, continuing with the `multi_func()` function that we just created above.
+I'll quickly review both approaches, continuing with the `multi_func()` function that we just created above.

 #### 1) Use `mapply()` or `pmap()`